 Both your baby’s umbilical cord and umbilical cord blood contain high concentrations of stem cells at birth.
 When harvested and stored at birth, your baby’s genetic store of stem cells is literally frozen in time.
 The advantage of freezing your baby’s stem cells in time ensures that they remain pure and intact, protecting them from biological and environmental degredation that otherwise naturally happens to stem cells in the body as your baby ages.
 If these cord blood and tissue derived stem cells are not harvested at birth, their perfect immature and unadulterated state is lost forever.
+Your baby’s cord blood and cord tissue may one day be used to help your baby if a stem cell treatment becomes required.
+The Cord Blood Bank of Canada stores your baby’s cord blood and cord tissue for autologous use only.
 Stem cells can be harvested from adults, however, due to the biological and environmental degradation that they have endured naturally over time, they are not suitable candidates for clinical application.
 Umbilical cord blood derived stem cells are currently being used in the treatment of over 50 diseases and conditions, and have been used in transplantation medicine for over 20 years.
 For a complete list of the medical uses, please click here.

 Follow this link to review all diseases and conditions treated with stem cells.
 Medical Uses

 Are umbilical cord blood and umbilical cord tissue stem cells different than other types of stem cells?